 Regina Aniolowski

-Regina Aniolowski is the Principal of Cove's Elementary and Junior High.
-She has Master's Degrees in Special Education, Behavior Intervention and Educational Leadership.
-She has worked at Cove for eleven years and held positions as an LBS1 Special Education Teacher, Case Manager, and Behavior Intervention Specialist prior to becoming an administrator.
-As Principal she is responsible for elementary and junior high academic programs, day-to-day operations, and extra-curricular activities.
+Regina Aniolowski has Master's Degrees in Special Education, Behavior Intervention and Educational Leadership.
+She is currently completing her PhD in Curriculum and Instruction.
+She has worked at Cove since 2008 and held positions as an LBS1 Special Education Teacher, Case Manager, and Behavior Intervention Specialist prior to becoming an administrator in 2017.
+As Principal she is responsible for academic programs, school improvement planning, day-to-day operations, and extracurricular activities.

 Alex Laube

-Alex Laube is the Principal of Cove's High School.
-He has Master's Degrees in Special Education and Educational Leadership.
-He has worked at Cove for eight years and held positions as an LBS1 Special Education Teacher, Case Manager, and Math Coordinator prior to becoming an administrator.
-As Principal he is responsible for high school academic programs, day-to-day operations, and extra-curricular activities.
+Alex Laube has Master's Degrees in Special Education and Educational Leadership.
+He has worked at Cove for 13 years and held positions as an LBS1 Special Education Teacher, Case Manager, and Math Coordinator prior to becoming an administrator.
+As College and Career Principal, he is responsible for transition programming and The Cove Career Center.

 Jo Ann Hoeppner, Ph.D.